-All IHS applicants and grantee organizations are required to obtain a DUNS number and maintain an active registration in the CCR database.
+All IHS applicants and grantee organizations are required to obtain a DUNS number and maintain an active registration in the SAM database.
 The DUNS number is a unique 9-digit identification number provided by D&B which uniquely identifies each entity.
 The DUNS number is site specific; therefore, each distinct performance site may be assigned a DUNS number.
 Obtaining a DUNS number is easy, and there is no charge.
-To obtain a DUNS number, access it through http://fedgov.dnb.com/webform, or to expedite the process, call (866) 705-5711.
+To obtain a DUNS number, please access it through http://fedgov.dnb.com/webform, or to expedite the process, call (866) 705-5711.

-Effective October 1, 2010, all HHS recipients were asked to start reporting information on subawards, as required by the Federal Funding Accountability and Transparency Act of 2006, as amended ("Transparency Act").

-Accordingly, all IHS grantees must notify potential first-tier subrecipients that no entity may receive a first-tier subaward unless the entity has provided its DUNS number to the prime grantee organization.
+All HHS recipients are required by the Federal Funding Accountability and Transparency Act of 2006, as amended ("Transparency Act"), to report information on sub-awards.
+Accordingly, all IHS grantees must notify potential first-tier sub-recipients that no entity may receive a first-tier subaward unless the entity has provided its DUNS number to the prime grantee organization.
 This requirement ensures the use of a universal identifier to enhance the quality of information available to the public pursuant to the Transparency Act.